 Cons:

-We’ve compiled some of our favorite tools that will enable you to better collaborate with your team in After Effects whether or not you’re using Team Projects.
+We’ve compiled some of our favorite tools that help creative teams collaborate more effectively in After Effects—whether or not you’re using Team Projects.

 Tools that can help your team collaborate in After Effects